Korea Crisis - Military Options

 Tensions again reached a critical point in early 2013.
 The United Nations Command Military Armistice Commission notified the North Korean military on 21 February 2013 of the dates for the annual Key Resolve / Foal Eagle exercises.
 The Democratic People's Republic of Korea responded angrily to the US decision to go through with the exercises, which it had previously stated would lead it to pull out of the 1953 Armistice Agreement.
 After the exercises began North Korea disconnected its Panmunjom hotline and stated that it had renounced the Armistice Agreement.
 In late March 2013, the North Koreans made a significant number of threats against South Korea and the United States and on 30 March 2013 announced that "North-South relations have been put at State of War."
 In the first week of April 2013, North Korea announced that it would restart its nuclear reactor at Yongbyon and closed off South Korean access to the jointly run Kaesong industrial park, threats it subsequently follow through on.
 In light of these provocations, in March 2013 the United States deployed F-22 Raptor aircraft from Kadena Air Base, Japan to participate in the Foal Eagle Exercise and further demonstrated its strategic capability by also including a B-2 bomber training mission, which saw aircraft from the 509th Bomb Wing at Whiteman Air Force Base, Missouri in the United States fly and drop inert training bombs on the Jik Do Range in the ROK.

-Continued North Korean threats led the Defense Department announced plans on 3 April 2013 to deploy a Terminal High Altitude Area Defense System ballistic missile defense system to Guam in the coming weeks as a precautionary move to strengthen the regional defense posture against the North Korean regional ballistic missile threat.
+Continued North Korean threats led the Defense Department announced plans on 3 April 2013 to deploy a Theater High Altitude Area Defense System ballistic missile defense system to Guam in the coming weeks as a precautionary move to strengthen the regional defense posture against the North Korean regional ballistic missile threat.
 This deployment of personnel from Battery A, 4th Air Defense Artillery Regiment, part of the 11th Air Defense Artillery Brigade, 32nd Army Air and Missile Defense Command at Fort Bliss, Texas, would strengthen defense capabilities for American citizens in the US territory of Guam and US forces stationed there.
 The United States continued to urge the North Korean leadership to cease provocative threats and choose the path of peace by complying with its international obligations, remains vigilant in the face of North Korean provocations, and stands ready to defend US territory, allies and national interests.
 The US military also positioned ballistic missile defense capable ships in the vicinity of North Korea.

 With the end of the Key Resolve and Foal Eagle exercises in April 2013, North Korean threats subsided and the situation returned to relative calm.
 The North Koreans subsequently asked for negotiations regarding their nuclear program and worked with the South Korean authorities to reopen the Kaesong Industrial Zone in August 2013.